 We use NMR spectroscopy to solve problems related to protein structures, petroleum chemistry, natural compounds, biological membranes, MRI contrast agents and various types of porous systems.

-You can book the instruments at Department of Chemistry by filling in this form.
+In case of problems with Bookitlab, you can book the instruments by filling in this form.

 Willy Nerdal (Professor; Solid-state NMR)